Immunodeficiency: Antibody vulnerability period in children

 The period following birth is critical for the development of a child's immune system.
 Initially, a newborn relies heavily on passive immunity transferred from the mother, primarily through the placenta and breastfeeding.

 As breastfeeding frequency declines, immune protection gradually wanes, making the child more vulnerable and increasingly reliant on their developing immune system.
 This transitional phase, known as the "antibody vulnerability period", lasts until approximately three to four years of age, during which the child's immune system matures and becomes fully functional.

-To combat pathogens, it is important for babies to develop their own specific antibodies recognizing these antigens.
+To combat pathogens, babies need to develop their own specific antibodies recognizing these antigens.
 And these types of antibodies are known as immunoglobulins.
 Immunoglobulin G (IgG) is one of them.

-Babies are unable to make their own IgG antibodies at birth and rely on maternal transfer of IgG via placenta during the third trimester.
-Other types of immunoglobulins (IgA, IgM, IgE and IgD) do not cross the placenta.
+Babies are unable to make their own IgG antibodies at birth and rely on maternal transfer of IgG via the placenta during the third trimester.
+Other types of immunoglobulins (IgA, IgM, IgE, and IgD) do not cross the placenta.
 It is believed that IgG is important in protecting babies against infections.

-Naturally bioactive Immunoglobulin G is found in breast milk which plays a significant role in early life during the vulnerable period.
+Naturally bioactive Immunoglobulin G is found in breast milk, which plays a significant role in early life during the vulnerable period.
 The Y-shaped structure of Immunoglobulin G allows it to effectively identify and combat pathogens, providing antibody-like protection to the child.

-Research indicates that maintaining adequate levels of IgG during early childhood may help mitigate the risks associated with this immune vulnerability.
+Research indicates that maintaining adequate IgG levels during early childhood may help mitigate the risks associated with this immune vulnerability.
 This supplementation can offer a protective boost, enhancing the infant's ability to fend off infections and other health threats during the critical years when their immune system is still developing.
 The importance of this period underscores the need for targeted nutritional interventions to support overall immune health in young children.